nnirror/wax/README.md

 - `q` controls the resonance of the filter at the cutoff.

 ## microphone input
-Returns the selected microphone input device as a signal.
-Due to web audio API limitations, the first two input channels of the microphone are available via `output 1` and `output 2`.
-If the microphone has one input channel, that channel will be available on `output 1`.
+Returns the first two channels of the browser's default audio input device as a signal.
+If the microphone has one output channel, that channel will be available on `output 1`.

+This feature is experimental because each browser's implementation of the web audio API is different.
+Some combinations of browser and audio input device may not work.
+Before loading the page, set the default audio input device for the browser.

 **NOTE:** if audio is muted when a microphone is added, audio will resume so that the microphone is created correctly.